 Actually getting the evidence out is the harder part as scientists, and getting it out in a way that people can absorb it and take it in.
 We see people trying to get word out through blog posts and videos.
 I know Gifted Child Quarterly [which Jill edits] did a whole issue on some of the myths and what the evidence actually says about them.

-Sometimes in the history of science, a theory does have a lot of evidence but is still replaced by a better theory—like when Einstein’s physics replaced Newton’s.
+Sometimes in the history of science, a theory does have a lot of evidence but is still replace by a better theory—like when Einstein’s physics replaced Newton’s.
 How does that happen?